WeiHutchinson/Bike-Share-User-Behaviour-Analysis-Insights-for-Customer-Conversion-Strategies/README.md

 - Bike types
 - Other relevant user interaction data
-To download this dataset, please click here : https://divvy-tripdata.s3.amazonaws.com/index.html The combined bike_data.csv used in this project is an aggregated file that includes bike data from May 2023 to April 2024.
-Due to the large size of the dataset, please download the individual file from the link above.
+To download this dataset, please click here : https://divvy-tripdata.s3.amazonaws.com/index.html The `combined_bike_data.csv` file used in this project aggregates bike-sharing data spanning from May 2023 to April 2024.
+Due to the extensive size of this dataset, it is not included directly in this repository.
+Please download the individual monthly files from the provided link above and combine them locally on your computer to recreate the dataset used for this analysis.
 ## Results/Conclusions
 The analysis indicates several notable differences in how different user types interact with the bike-sharing service.
 Insights drawn from the data can help Cyclistic tailor its marketing strategies to convert more casual riders into annual members.
 Detailed findings and visualizations are provided in the `Bike_Analysis.ipynb` notebook.